k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 \-     C: Securely store data.

+\-     D: Questions B & C.

 #### Question 2: Fabric concepts

 Logical Units are:

 \-     A: Hierarchical presentations of data related to a defined business entity, that need to be carefully designed according to a  specific set of business requirements.

-\-     B: Blocks of code queries designed to extract information from a DB.
+\-     B: Query functions designed to extract information from a DB.

-\-     C: A data mapping tool that extracts information from data warehouses.
+\-     C: A data mapping tool that extracts information from many types of DBs .

-\-     D: A data publishing service for external.
+\-     D: A data-publishing service for external systems.

 \-     E: All the above.